plone/training/theming/theme-package.rst

      </div>
    </replace>

-This will add the right grid-classes to the content columns depending on one-column-, two-column- or tree-column-layout.
+This will add the right grid classes to the content columns depending on one-column-, two-column- or three-column-layout.
-We need to wrap here the elements with a div which has a class ``box``.
+We need to wrap these elements in a div with the class ``box``.

 Left and right columns
 ++++++++++++++++++++++

 We have already added the ``column1-container`` and ``column2-container`` ids to our template.
 The following rules will incorporate the left and the right columns from Plone into the theme, and also change their markup to be an ``aside`` instead of a normal ``div``.
 That is the reason to use inline XSL here, but we already have it in our rules: